jjujjuls/Asylum/README.md

   - Lets you **attack and stun** the demon for **20 seconds** (with an additional +10s if hit again)

 - **First-Person Exploration**
-  - Explore eerie hallways, avoid traps, and stay hidden
+  - Explore eerie hallways, collect objectives, and stay hidden

 ## 🕹️ Controls